toothemooon/svelte4_integration/README.md

 ## Backend Testing

-The `backend/tests/` directory contains tests for the Flask application using `pytest`.
+The `backend/build/tests/` directory contains automated tests for the Flask application using `pytest`.

-To run the tests:
-1. Ensure you have activated your virtual environment and installed dependencies (`pip install -r backend/requirements.txt`), including `pytest` and `pytest-cov`.
-2. Navigate to the `backend` directory (`cd backend`).
-3. Run `python -m pytest`.

-To run tests with coverage:
-1. Navigate to the `backend` directory (`cd backend`).
-2. Run `python -m pytest --cov=. tests/`.
-3. To generate an HTML report (in `backend/htmlcov/`), run `python -m coverage html` after running the tests with `--cov`.

-For detailed information on the test structure, fixtures, and utilities, please see the `README.md` file inside the `backend/tests/` directory.
+To run these tests and generate coverage reports, please refer to the instructions in the `backend/build/tests/README.md` file.

 ## Frontend Features